jigpu/linuxwacom-wiki-archive/wiki/Wacom-kernel_Repository.md

     module is loaded.
 6. Test if the changes worked.

-A more concrete example is Prezmo's typical workflow for the Intous4 W (he does all work from the main kernel directory).
+A more concrete example is Przemo's typical workflow for the Intous4 W (he does all work from the main kernel directory).

 1. Make changes to drivers/hid/hid-wacom.c: